 - You are physically and emotionally capable of meeting the rigorous demands of medical school

-If I apply under the Early Assurance Program, can I still be considered for the MD/PhD program?
+If I apply under the Early Assurance Program, can I be considered for the MD/PhD program?

-At the time of application, you are only considered for admission into the MD program.
+At the time of application to FlexMed, you are only considered for admission into the MD program.
 However, admitted students with an exceptional track record in research and strong evidence of science coursework may apply to the MD/PhD program in the year prior to matriculation, within the same pool as traditional MD/PhD applicants.
 If you are admitted to FlexMed and interested in applying to MD/PhD in the future, you should be in touch with the Early Assurance leadership for further advisement.